zhilizheng/SBayesRC/README.md

 ##############################################
 # Variables: need to be fixed
-ma_file="MA_file"                # GWAS summary data in COJO format genotype="YOUR_GENOTYPE_Prefix"  # genotype prefix as LD reference (PLINK format), {CHR} to spefify multiple genoCHR=""                       # If more than 1 genotype file, input range (e.g. "1-22") here. refblock=""                      # Text file to define LD blocks, by default to use our GRCH37 coordination outDir="YOUR_OUTPUT"             # Output folder that would be created automatically tool="gctb"                      # Command line to run gctb for generating the full LD matrix threads=4                        # Number of CPU cores for eigen decomposition
+ma_file="MA_file"                # GWAS summary data in COJO format genotype="YOUR_GENOTYPE_Prefix"  # genotype prefix as LD reference (PLINK format), with {CHR} to spefify multiple outDir="YOUR_OUTPUT"             # Output folder that would be created automatically threads=4                        # Number of CPU cores for eigen decomposition
+#---usually don't need change bellow
+genoCHR=""                       # If more than 1 genotype file, input range (e.g. "1-22") here.
+refblock=""                      # Text file to define LD blocks, by default to use our GRCH37 coordination tool="gctb"                      # Command line to run gctb for generating the full LD matrix

 ##############################################
 # Code